 Crime statistics and public-safety context

-Major cities in Pinellas County
+Major cities and communities in Pinellas County

 St. Petersburg

-St. Petersburg (est. 281,548 — U.S. Census Bureau, 2023 ACS) is Pinellas County's largest city and Florida's fifth-largest.
-Despite being the largest city, St. Pete is not the county seat — court records are filed under Pinellas County Clerk in Clearwater, not under a "St. Petersburg" court system.
-The city has grown significantly as a arts and technology hub, attracting younger professional in-migrants from other Florida metros and out of state.
+St. Petersburg (est. pop.
+282,000 — U.S. Census Bureau, 2023 ACS) is the county's largest city and Florida's fifth-largest.
+Despite its size, St. Pete does not have its own court system — all records are in the Pinellas County Clerk system.
+The city has grown significantly as an arts and technology hub, attracting younger professional in-migrants from other Florida metros and from out of state.

 Clearwater

-Gulf Coast beach communities
+Gulf coast beach communities

 Common search scenarios